Electrical breakdown

 In electronics, electrical breakdown or dielectric breakdown is a process that occurs when an electrically insulating material (a dielectric), subjected to a high enough voltage, suddenly becomes a conductor and current flows through it.
 All insulating materials undergo breakdown when the electric field caused by an applied voltage exceeds the material's dielectric strength.
 The voltage at which a given insulating object becomes conductive is called its breakdown voltage and, in addition to its dielectric strength, depends on its size and shape, and the location on the object at which the voltage is applied.
-Under sufficient electrical potential, electrical breakdown can occur within solids, liquids, or gases (and theoretically even in a vacuum).
+Under sufficient voltage, electrical breakdown can occur within solids, liquids, or gases (and theoretically even in a vacuum).
 However, the specific breakdown mechanisms are different for each kind of dielectric medium.

 Electrical breakdown may be a momentary event (as in an electrostatic discharge), or may lead to a continuous electric arc if protective devices fail to interrupt the current in a power circuit.
 In this case electrical breakdown can cause catastrophic failure of electrical equipment, and fire hazards.